atrevas/CourseraGCDProject/README.md

 ## Functions

-The job at hand has been divided in separated funcitons.
+The task has been divided in separated functions.
 Each function solves part of the overall problem.

 * load_train_data: load the train data set into memory.
 * load_test_data: load the test data set into memory.